akingscote/akingscote.github.io/_posts/2025-01-24-aws-eks-access-management.md

 EKS Pod Identity will not create the mapped service account in your cluster, you'll have to create that yourself.

+You can then give any K8s permissions you want, to that service account.

 ## EKS Access Management (2023)
-Also at the tail end of 2023, [AWS released EKS Access Management](https://aws.amazon.com/about-aws/whats-new/2023/12/amazon-eks-controls-iam-cluster-access-management/) to reduce the cumbersome multi-step process of using both Amazon EKS and Kubernetes APIs to configure access and permissions.
+Also at the tail end of 2023, (three weeks after the Pod Identity announcement) [AWS released EKS Access Management](https://aws.amazon.com/about-aws/whats-new/2023/12/amazon-eks-controls-iam-cluster-access-management/) to reduce the cumbersome multi-step process of using both Amazon EKS and Kubernetes APIs to configure access and permissions.

 This new feature has two significant benefits: